PERSON or AGENT

 G. W. Butler

 This is a really neat piece and the only one like it that I've seen.
-Issued from Treasury Confederate States March 3rd, 1863 by G.W.
-Butler Teller.
-How cool is that?

 J. F. Cummings

-This officer is also known to issue manuscript notes.
-This is one of the few officers that had a stamp made for issuing his notes.
-November 20th, 1862.
-Cummings was from Tennessee.
+manuscript.
+He is one of the few officers who had a stamp for issuing notes.

 W. P. Elliott